SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

 # Integrate the SAP BTP Application with SAP Business One

-In this section, you enhance Poetry Slam Manager, your SAP BTP application, to make sure that it supports SAP Business One as back end.
+In this section, you enhance Poetry Slam Manager, your SAP BTP solution, to make sure that it supports SAP Business One as back end.

 Front-end integration:
-1. Navigate from Poetry Slam Manager to related SAP Business One purchase orders.
+1. Navigate from Poetry Slams to related SAP Business One purchase orders.

 Back-channel integration:

-2. Create SAP Business One purchase orders from Poetry Slam Manager and display purchase order information on the object page of a poetry slam using OData APIs with principal propagation.
+2. Create SAP Business One purchase orders from Poetry Slams and display purchase order information on the object page of a poetry slam using OData APIs with principal propagation.

-## Consume SAP Business One OData APIs
+## Enhance the Core Application for ERP Integration

 In this section, you learn how to import the SAP Business One OData service as a "remote service" into your SAP Cloud Application Programming Model (CAP) project and how to use the OData service to create SAP Business One purchase orders to allow the procurement of anything required for the organization or staging of your poetry slams.

+You keep the core of your multi-tenant application, which you developed in the previous tutorials, and add changes for the ERP integration.

+> Note: Your solution is now in a good state to save a version of your implementation in your version control system, which enables you to go back to the multi-tenant application without ERP integration anytime.

 ### Import SAP Business One OData Service